edgio-docs/edgio-docs/src/pages/guides/layer0_migration.md

 ## DNS will Need Updating for Custom Domains {/*dns-will-need-updating-for-custom-domains*/}

 If you have a custom domain pointing to {{ PRODUCT }}, you will need to update your A/CNAME record.
-To obtain the new network details, navigate to https://app.layer0.co and go to your site.
+To obtain the new network details, navigate to {{ APP_URL }} and go to your site.
 Click the _Environments_ tab and choose the environment that has the custom domain.
 From there, click on the _Networking_ tab.

 You will see two different DNS configurations.
 If you are using a sub-domain, you will need to update the CNAME record with the value provided.
 If you are using an apex domain, you will need to update the A records to match the Anycast IP addresses listed.